andrew/ultimate-awesome/README.md

 - [LLM4Rec-Awesome-Papers](https://github.com/WLiK/LLM4Rec-Awesome-Papers) - A list of awesome papers and resources of recommender system on large language model (LLM).
 - [awesome-point-cloud-registration](https://github.com/XuyangBai/awesome-point-cloud-registration) - A curated list of point cloud registration.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
-- [awesome-command-control](https://github.com/tcostam/awesome-command-control) - A collection of awesome Command & Control (C2) frameworks, tools and resources for post-exploitation and red teaming assignments.
 - [awesome-project-management](https://github.com/shahedbd/awesome-project-management) - Awesome lists about Project Management interesting and useful topics.
 - [awesome-event-ids](https://github.com/stuhli/awesome-event-ids) - Collection of Event ID ressources useful for Digital Forensics and Incident Response.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .